 If you’re looking for a new provider, feeling indecisive about leaving an old plan, or thinking about rolling over an old workplace plan to a traditional IRA while also maintaining a 401(k) at your new workplace, SoFi Invest is ready to help.

 SoFi offers traditional, Roth, and SEP IRAs, and can build a portfolio with a broad range of assets based on an investor’s personal objectives.
-And it’s easy to get started, because there are no minimums or SoFi management fees.
+And it’s easy to open an IRA online, because there are no minimums or SoFi management fees.

 A traditional IRA can help decrease your tax burden now while you save toward your retirement goals, and it can have an important role in any financial plan.